mnahinkhan/rnpfind/README.md

 ## Steps for Running
 Use Python 3.8 or higher (might not be important)

-For now, `rnpfind` requires my AWS credentials to fetch data.
-This will be fixed soon, but for now the following steps are just for me.

 Create a file called `db.env` (choose a db, username, and password):
 (I've only tested with `db`=`username`=`postgres`)
 ```bash